-CERTUM provides the services of recertification of the same pair of cryptographic keys solely to the certification authorities.
-If the recertification procedure turns successful, the certificate being the subject of the update is not revoked.
+CERTUM provides the services of recertification of the same pair of cryptographic keys under the same user account.

 4.7.
 Certification and rekey (key update)

 Certification and rekey (key update) occurs when a subscriber (already registered) generate a new key pair (or order a certification authority to generate such key pair) and requires issuance of a new certificate confirming possession of a newly created public key.
 Certification and rekey should be interpreted as follows: